DraftKings promo code: Bet $5, get $150 in bonus bets | Goal.com US

 How to claim the DraftKings promo code

-- Don’t forget to opt in to receive a daily no-sweat same-game parlay on the NBA throughout the Playoffs
+- Don’t forget to also opt in to get your daily no-sweat same-game parlay on the NBA during the Playoffs

-The New York Knicks are -2.5 point favorites against the Pacers, but all the momentum is with Indiana.
-They won the last two games at home, including a 32-point blowout in Game 4, to tie the series 2-2, and will be carrying the form with them to New York.
+There is also soccer action from La Liga on Thursday, with the most interesting game seeing +550 underdogs Almeria host -280 Barcelona.
+Almeria are already relegated, and this is the last opportunity to give fans a memorable home win over one of the league’s biggest teams.

-The late Game 5 sees the Denver Nuggets as -4.5 point picks when they host the Minnesota Timberwolves.
-Neither team has won a home game yet in the series and, with two of the last three games scheduled in Denver, the Nuggets will want to stop this trend on Tuesday.
+The NBA Playoffs close out Thursday’s action, with the Minnesota Timberwolves -2 point favorites over the Denver Nuggets.
+The Timberwolves are 3-2 down in the series, and must win to force Game 7 on Sunday.

-Click here to sign up at DraftKings, where you can get $150 in bonus bets to use on all of this action and more after betting just $5.
-Plus, opt in to receive a daily no-sweat same-game parlay on the NBA throughout the Playoffs.
+Click here to go to DraftKings and sign up to bet $5 and get $150 in bonus bets.
+Plus, opt in to receive a no-sweat same-game parlay every day for the NBA Playoffs.

 More info on DraftKings’s bonus